Giwasawa/dcdevaluation/README.md

 ### split_rate_graph(bins)
 Creates a graph showing the good or bad rate of your model

-Has the attribute bins, which allows the user to change the disired number of splits (default = 10)
+Has the attribute bins, which allows the user to change the desired number of splits (default = 10)

 ``` sh
 train_dataset.split_rate_graph()